 By this point, Kara Mustafa had learned from prisoners captured by Ottoman patrols that a Hapsburg army had crossed the Danube.
 However, he did not know from which direction the relief force would approach.
 Why he did not seek more information from his Tartar allies is not known.

-Lorraine and Sobieski soon discovered that the Ottomans had established several observation posts along the Kahlenberg ridge line, the last ridge before the terrain began its descent onto the plain on which Vienna sat.
+Lorraine and Sobieski soon discovered that the Ottomans had established several observation posts along the Kahlenberg ridgeline, the last ridge before the terrain began its descent onto the plain on which Vienna sat.
 Fortunately, the Turks had not bothered to occupy or fortify the ridge.
-If they had, even a small force would have been more that capable of holding the entire relief army at bay almost indefinitely, dooming Vienna to capture by the Ottomans.
+If they had, even a small force would have been more than capable of holding the entire relief army at bay almost indefinitely, dooming Vienna to capture by the Ottomans.

 On the night of September 10, an advance force launched a night attack on the Ottoman outposts on the Kahlenberg ridge.
 The assault was successful but a few surviving Turks managed to slip away into the darkness.
 It was from these men that Mustafa learned that the enemy would attack from the ridge to the northwest.